D4MI4NX/go-dencrypt/README.md

->[!CAUTION]
->There is a bug, if you encrypt a file larger than ~1.5G it won't be decryptable

 # go-dencrypt

 go-dencrypt is a tool for file encryption and decryption.
 It uses AES encryption with CFB mode and Argon2 key derivation function for secure encryption.